wertercatt/tooters/_posts/2022-02-19-dates-dont-belong-in-permalinks.md

 >
 >Here’s the thing, though: they’re *horrible*.

 Many of the reasons laid out in his post echo my own reasoning for doing the same for this site.
 I don't even display the date a post was published on my front page.
-If readers really want to know this information it is shown on each post and an available sorting option in the archive.
+If readers really want to know this information it is shown on each individual post and as an available sorting option in the archive.